allvo6377/keymate-2/README.md

 # About

-A virtual keyboard with cool effects and key functionalities.
+A virtual keyboard with additional cool effects and key functionalities.

 ## Keyboard for _Windows_